infobloxopen/bloxone-go-client/ipamfederation/docs/BulkAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a `BulkAPIDelegationbulkDelegationBulkRequest` struct via the builder pattern
+Other parameters are passed through a pointer to a `BulkAPIDelegationBulkRequest` struct via the builder pattern

 Name | Type | Description  | Notes